sermas-eu/sermas-eu.github.io/docs/deployment/api.md

 default LLM service to use (supported: openai, groq, ollama) (default: `openai`)

+#### LLM_TEMPERATURE

+temperature setting of the LLM inference.
+Default to 1.0.
+Range 0.0 to infinity (theoretically)

+#### LLM_TOP_P

+only the most probable tokens which cumulative probability reaches top_p are used for next token sampling.
+Default to 1.0.
+Range 0.0 to 1.0

 #### LLM_PRINT_PROMPT

 Print prompts to console for debug purposes (default: `0`)